 eForms Logo

-California Revocable Transfer on Death (TOD) Deed Form
+California Revocable Transfer on Death Deed

-A California revocable transfer on death (TOD) deed enables a person’s real property to be passed onto a beneficiary upon their death without going through the probate process.
+A California revocable transfer on death (TOD) deed enables a person's real property to be passed onto a beneficiary upon their death without going through the probate process.
 This type of deed can be filed with the recorder so that when the person dies, it automatically becomes the property of the person designated.
-This is also revocable by the person who grants the interest.

 Requirements